BatyaGG/Wine-Quality-Score/README.md

   <i>Table 1: Dataset structure</i>
 </p>

 All features are of numerical data types, no strings, factors and categories.
 So, no need to create dummy variables or to convert variables to numerical.
 No wine names or IDs, all features are chemical data and therefore cannot be deleted by first look.
 By checking for missing values, it was found that all observations are complete, so no need to impute data.
-Some features of data set may have constant or around constant value for all observations.
+Some features of the dataset may have constant or around constant value for all observations.
 Such features have no correlation to output variables and may lead to unstable models.

 <p align="center">
   <img width="70%" height="70%" src="https://github.com/BatyaGG/Wine-Quality-Score/blob/master/figures/nzv.JPG">